open/close all folders

 - Laharl in Makai Senki Disgaea, even though what he's wearing is actually a scarf.

-- A one-shot villain from The Law of Ueki had the power to turn his cape into feathery wings, and could also use the feathers as projectiles.
+- A one-shot villain from The Law of Ueki has the power to turn his cape into feathery wings, and can also use the feathers as projectiles.

 - There's a vampiric variant in Vampire Hunter D: Bloodlust.
 Meier Link can turn his cape into bat-like wings, and his hands into armored claws.

 - Evangeline of Mahou Sensei Negima!.
 Her cloak can also turn into a swarm of bats.
 Since the cloak usually seems to start out in bat form, it's probably the other way around.

 - The heroes of Science Ninja Team Gatchaman (a.k.a.
 Battle of the Planets) are an example.
 Come to think of it, Zoltar's cape behaved interestingly from time to time too....